developer-zebra/developer-zebra-site/src/datawedge/6-5/guide/settings/index.md

 -----

 ### Export a Profile

 Once a DataWedge Profile is set up and configured as desired on a device, it can be exported and distributed for use on other devices throughout an enterprise.
 This enables a company to fine-tune settings for the acquisition, manipulation and disposition of data for specific applications(s), and easily propagate those settings to others in the organization.

+**Notes**:

-**Note** If more than one Profile is to be created, exported and distributed at the same time, it might be beneficial to create and export the Profiles together as a single DataWedge Configuration file.
+* **If more than one Profile is to be created, exported and distributed** at the same time, it might be beneficial to create and export the Profiles together as a single DataWedge Configuration file using [Export a Config](#exportaconfig).
+* **If a Profile exists on the device with the same name as one being imported**, the existing profile will be overwritten by the imported one.
+* **Profiles created with DataWedge 6.5 will work on any Zebra device model running DataWedge 6.5 or higher**.
+See [Cross-Device Import](#crossdeviceimport) for more info.

 **To Export a Profile**: